savonet/book/workflow.md

 indicates how the clocks synchronizes and can be either

 - `"cpu"`: the clock follows the one of the computer,
-- `"none"`: the clock goes as fast as possible,
+- `"none"`: the clock goes as fast as possible (this is generally used for sources such as `input.alsa` which take care of synchronization on their own),
 - `"auto"`: the clock follows the one of a source taking care of the synchronization if there is one or to the one of the cpu by default (this is mostly useful with `clock.assign_new`, see below).